 Silver Bullet is the movie that brought Corey to my attention as I was equally terrified and entertained with this film as I imagined being caught in the situation of being confined to this chair and facing the threat of this supernatural being.

-Lucas which remains today an endearing classic of the 1980’s might be Haim’s best-known film next to the other 80’s classic “The Lost Boys.”
+Lucas which remains today an endearing classic of the 1980s might be Haim’s best-known film next to the other 80’s classic “The Lost Boys.”
 Watching Lucas later on in life I got to appreciate what an outstanding performance Haim gave in this touching film of the underdog.
-Haim’s portrayal of the insect collecting nerd Lucas and his life at high school was so true to life it seemed like I was watching a real story unfold before my eyes.
-Haim was so effective that you can’t help but be sympathetic with the character.
-The film is often referred to as a poor mans “Rudy” to which it closely resembls, the nerdy kid becomes the hero theme.
-There is one thing I liked about Lucas that was true to life when Lucas so foolishly suits up and takes the field with the much bigger and tougher players my reaction was ok here goes he will be the hero and runs for the winning TD but that was not to be.
+Haim’s portrayal of the insect-collecting nerd Lucas and his life at high school was so true to life that it seemed like I was watching a real story unfold before my eyes.
+Haim was so effective that you can’t help but be sympathetic to the character.
+The film is often referred to as a poor man’s “Rudy” which it closely resembles, the nerdy kid becomes the hero theme.
+There is one thing I liked about Lucas that was true to life when Lucas so foolishly suited up and took the field with the much bigger and tougher players my reaction was here goes he will be the hero and run for the winning TD but that was not to be.

-Corey also at the height of his career missed out on two well know roles the River Phoenix role in “Mosquito Coast” that was turned down and he lost out to Corey Feldman for the role of Mouth in “The Goonies.”
+Corey also at the height of his career missed out on two well-known roles the River Phoenix role in “Mosquito Coast” that was turned down and he lost out to Corey Feldman for the role of Mouth in “The Goonies.”

 Corey Haim’s promising career was derailed by substance abuse it was later learned that during the making of Lucas in his early teens Haim was already downing beers, and by The Lost Boys was trying marijuana and later on to cocaine and crack and by the time he was doing License to Drive things were well off the rails.
 In 1990 he appeared in “Prayer of the Rollerboys” but through the 90’s when he should have been flourishing as an actor things had gone awry for him.